CounterpartyXCP/Documentation/Developers/API.md

 that of Bitcoin Core.
 It is the primary means by which other applications should interact with the Counterparty network.

+For maximum modularity, flexibility and robustness, the API server doesn’t interact with any Bitcoin wallets itself, even Bitcoin Core's built-in one.
+(See the section 'Wallet Integration'.)

 The API server is started either through the [`CLI interface`](counterparty-cli.md) or with the [`counterparty-lib`](counterparty_lib.md) Python library.